Wallacoloo/fimfic-stats/Readme.md

-Performing the analysis requires `ebook-convert`, as well as a python 3 installation, the python3 `nltk` library and the SentiWordNet database installed systemwide or into `~/nltk_data`
+Performing the analysis requires `ebook-convert`, as well as a python 3 installation, the python3 `nltk` library and the SentiWordNet database installed systemwide or into `~/nltk_data`.
+The `pyenchant` Python library is also needed (specifically, the `en_US` dictionary).

-For Arch users, the relevant packages are `ebook-convert python-nltk nltk-data`.
+For Arch users, the relevant packages can be installed via:
+`# pacman -S ebook-convert python-nltk nltk-data python-pyenchant`.

 You will also need to download the fimfiction dump and extract it to `res/fimfarchive-20160525`.
 The fimfiction dumps can be found on JockeTF's